linfaimom/Learn_Git/README.md

 #Learn Git
   This is the time I use the command-line tool to learn git,and I save this file in .md format.
+  These are useless words,just for testing the reset function of git.